 - Relax your muscles once your arms or heels are lowered.

 - Repeat and alternate your arms and heels ten times.

 In addition to the basic pelvic exercise, it is important that you also use your pelvic floor and deep tummy muscles in everyday activity to reduce the strain on your back.
 Try to remember to tighten them during activities such as sitting, standing and walking.

 - Pelvic Girdle Pain (PGP) is pain in the front and/or back of your pelvis but can also affect your hips and thighs.

-- PGP is caused by joints not moving smoothly.
-This creates instability and pain.
+- PGP is caused by increased mobility in joints that do not normally move.

 - PGP affects around 1 in 5 pregnant women.

 - PGP symptoms include pain rolling over in bed, pain climbing stairs and getting dressed, pain getting out of bed and pain during sex.

 - PGP is most common during the later stages of pregnancy although it can develop at any stage.

 - A physiotherapist can help treat your PGP.